dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 The full process only comes into play for pattern variable declarations.
 For switch case, and if-case statements, there is no downwards inference from pattern to value and the first step is skipped.
-Instead, the type of the matched value is inferred and we jump straight to inferring the types of the case patterns from that context type. *The intent of a matcher pattern is to query the type of the matched value, so it would be strange if that query affected the value expression.*
+Instead, the type of the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type. *The intent of a matcher pattern is to query the type of the matched value, so it would be strange if that query affected the value expression.*

 When calculating the context type schema or static type of a pattern, any occurrence of `typePattern` in a type is treated as `Object?`.